Call Now

 While all PTOs have the same basic goals, and use similar methods to reach them, they're not bound by a national organization or its rules.
 Each individual PTO can decide how involved to be, how to go about raising money, and whether to pursue 501(c)(3) tax-exempt status.

-A common misconception is that simply having a tax ID number automatically gives a PTO tax-exempt status.
-Come on, we're talking about the IRS.
-Did you really think it would be that easy?
 An organization that wants to acquire tax-exempt status must apply for it and have it approved by the IRS.
 It's advisable to go this route before taking on any fundraising for a couple of reasons.

 First, it will prevent the PTO from encountering any problems with the IRS and possibly being penalized if proper procedures aren't followed when raising and spending any money.
 More importantly, it will allow money raised to go to the school rather than toward any taxes.
-Since the goal is to raise as much money for the school as possible, it's to everyone's benefit to complete the application process before embarking on any fundraising endeavors.

 If a PTO becomes a 501(c)(3) entity, all members must adhere to all the accompanying IRS guidelines.
 For example, if even one member were compensated with PTO funds for providing any kind of service to the organization, the PTO would be in violation of Internal Revenue Code and could be fined, or even lose its tax-exempt status.
 Make sure you know the rules, and that everyone follows them.